tawasta/website/website_slides_settings/README.rst

    - Hide Member views on slide
    - Hide Share tab on slide
    - Hide User Profile on slide homepage
-   - Hide User Achievenemts on slide homepage
+   - Hide User Achievements on slide homepage
+   - Hide Breadcrumbs in slide and slide homepage header
+   - Hide "search courses" textbox in slide and slide homepage header
+   - Hide the tablist element in slides homepage header (the one that contains e.g. items "Course" and "Reviews"
+   - Hide the 'Search in content' search box
+   - Hide the 'Order by' dropdown of the content search results

 * Add banner image from backend to '/slides/all' view.
 This fixes a bug in Odoo editor which does not allow changing the banner.
 NOTE: Remove this in migration as this is